-Fresh rallies in Hong Kong as protesters defy extradition bill
+Fresh protests rock Hong Kong as activists seek a voice at G20

-HONG KONG (Reuters) - Hundreds of demonstrators rallied on Thursday outside the office of Hong Kong’s justice secretary after another night of protests over a suspended extradition bill that has plunged the Chinese-ruled city into political crisis.
+HONG KONG (Reuters) - Hong Kong was plunged into chaos again on Thursday as protesters rallied outside the justice secretary’s offices, blocking roads and forcing workers to leave in the latest unrest to rock the city over an extradition bill that has now been suspended.

-Millions have thronged the streets in the past three weeks to demand the bill, which would allow criminal suspects to be sent to the mainland for trial in courts controlled by the Chinese Communist Party, be scrapped.
+Millions have thronged the streets in the past three weeks to demand that the bill, which would allow criminal suspects to be sent to the mainland for trial in courts controlled by the Chinese Communist Party, be scrapped altogether.

+“I think this movement is very successful because this time the goal is very clear,” said one protester, Ken Yau, drawing a contrast with Hong Kong’s 2014 democracy movement that gridlocked parts of the Asian financial center for 79 days.

+“I was 11 when the Umbrella Movement happened.
+I only went to the occupied sites a few times with my family.”

-“Withdraw evil law, release martyrs...Teresa Cheng, come out,” the protesters chanted, referring to the justice secretary, interspersed with another demand, “Condemn excessive force by police and release protesters.”
+In sweltering heat of 32 degrees C (89.6°F), some protesters chanted, “Withdraw evil law, release martyrs...Teresa Cheng, come out,” referring to the justice secretary.
+Others shouted, “Condemn excessive force by police and release protesters.”

+Police formed a cordon to block the demonstrators, and one officer held a banner warning them away.
+Minor scuffles broke out between pro-democracy group Demosisto and officers.

+“Fight for Justice”, “Free Hong Kong,” and “Democracy Now” were some of the demands emblazoned on the protesters’ banners.

+Police chief Stephen Lo warned of consequences for outbraks of violence and condemned what he said was an environment of hostility making his officers’s task difficult.

-Early on Thursday, riot police wielding batons and shields chased dozens of protesters who had besieged police headquarters through the streets of Wan Chai, a popular nightspot.
+In the early hours, riot police wielding batons and shields chased dozens of protesters as they broke up a siege of police headquarters.

-The government said while it respected the public’s right to peaceful assembly it was unacceptable for protesters to block roads and surround police headquarters.

 The demonstrators have seized on this week’s G20 summit of world leaders in Japan to appeal for Hong Kong’s plight to be put on the agenda, a move certain to rile Beijing, which has vowed not to tolerate such discussion.